-The Navajo-Churro sheep is a breed of domestic sheep from United States.
-During the 16th century the Churra sheep was first imported to North America, and used to feed Spanish armies and settlers.
+The Navajo Churro Sheep is a breed of domestic sheep from United States.
+During the 16th century the Navajo Churro Sheep was first imported to North America, and used to feed Spanish armies and settlers.

-And the Churros became popular with the Spanish settlers in the upper Rio Grande Valley by the seventeenth century.
+And the Navajo Churro became popular with the Spanish settlers in the upper Rio Grande Valley by the seventeenth century.
 And through trading, some flocks of Churros were also acquired by the Navajo.

 During that time the Churro soon became a very important part of the Navajo economy and culture.

 However, total number of the Navajo Churro sheep is very less today and considered as a rare breed, but it is no longer in danger of extinction.
 Read some more information about this breed below.